Skip to content

 2. Times New Roman

 No list of the best CV fonts would be complete without Times New Roman.
-So-called because it was commissioned by the Times of London in 1931, it’s easily the most popular serif font known for its legibility and classic design.
-Times New Roman is an excellent choice for adding a conservative and professional feel to your overall CV format.
+It was commissioned by The Times of London in 1931 and is widely regarded as the most popular serif font, known for its legibility and classic design.
+Times New Roman is an excellent choice for conveying a conservative, professional tone in your CV.

 Times New Roman font